msg-systems/holmes-extractor/README.md

 1. All phraselets are extracted from all training documents and registered with a structural matcher.
 2. Each training document is then matched against the totality of extracted phraselets and the number of times each phraselet is matched within training documents with each classification label is recorded.
-Whether multiple occurrences within a single document are taken into account depends on the value of `oneshot`.
+Whether multiple occurrences within a single document are taken into account depends on the value of `oneshot`; whether single-word phraselets are generated for all matchable words or only for those matchable words whose part-of-speech tags match the single-word phraselet template specification depends on the value of `match_all_words`.
 Wherever two phraselet matches overlap, a combined match is recorded.
 Combined matches are treated in the same way as other phraselet matches in further processing.
-This means that effectively the algorithm picks up one-word, two-word normal three-word semantic combinations.
+This means that effectively the algorithm picks up one-word, two-word and three-word semantic combinations.
 See [here](#improve-performance-of-supervised-document-classification-training) for a discussion of the performance of this step.
 3. The results for each phraselet are examined and phraselets are removed from the model that do not play a statistically significant role in predicting classifications.
 Phraselets are removed that did not match within the documents of any classification a minimum number of times ('minimum_occurrences'; default: 4) or where the